-The hyperparameters in ID-ExpO are $\lambda_1$, $\lambda_2$ and $\lambda_3$ in~\bref{eq:proposed:objective}, and temperature parameter $T$.
-Throughout the experiments in this paper, we used the same value $\lambda_{12}$ for $\lambda_1$ and $\lambda_2$.
-We determined the best hyperparameter values in the ranges of $\lambda_{12} \in \{0.1,0.01,0.001 \}$ and $\lambda_3 \in \{0.001,0 \}$ based on~\bref{eq:experiment:valscore}. $T$ in soft step function $r$ has a role that controls its value not to be nearly equal to zero or one.
-Since the appropriate value of $T$ is different among samples, for each sample, we determined it as $T = \left(\frac{1}{\#(\bphi) - 1} \left(\max(\bphi) - \min(\bphi) \right)\right)^{-1}$, where $\#(\bphi)$ is the number of elements with non-duplicated values in $\bphi$.
-The hyperparameter in ExpO-S and ExpO-F, the strength of their own regularizer, is determined as the best one in the range of $\{0.1,0.01,0.001 \}$ based on~\bref{eq:experiment:valscore}.
-There is no hyperparameter specific for $\ell_{\mathrm{CE}}$-only.
-As the optimizer, we used SGD optimizer with a mini-batch size of 128, momentum factor of 0.9, weight decay of 0.0005, and Nesterov momentum.
-Its learning rate was determined based on~\bref{eq:experiment:valscore} within the range of $\{10^{-4}, 10^{-5}\}$.
-The training continued until 50 epochs were reached or the value of $\mathrm{valscore}(f_{\theta};2)$ does not gain for ten consecutive epochs.
+The hyperparameters in ID-ExpO were $\lambda_1$, $\lambda_2$ and $\lambda_3$ in~\bref{eq:proposed:objective}, and the temperature parameter $T$.
+For the experiments in this study, we used the same value $\lambda_{12}$ for $\lambda_1$ and $\lambda_2$.
+We determined the best hyperparameter values in the ranges of $\lambda_{12} \in \{0.1,0.01,0.001 \}$ and $\lambda_3 \in \{0.001,0 \}$ based on~\bref{eq:experiment:valscore}. $T$ in the soft step function $r$ ensures that its value does not approach zero or one.
+Because the appropriate value of $T$ is different for different samples, we determined it as $T = \left(\frac{1}{\#(\bphi) - 1} \left(\max(\bphi) - \min(\bphi) \right)\right)^{-1}$ for each sample, where $\#(\bphi)$ is the number of elements with nonduplicated values in $\bphi$.
+The hyperparameter in each of ExpO-S and ExpO-F, which is the strength of its own regularizer, is determined as the best one in the range of $\{0.1,0.01,0.001 \}$ based on~\bref{eq:experiment:valscore}.
+There are no hyperparameters specific to $\ell_{\mathrm{CE}}$-only.
+For the optimizer, we used an SGD optimizer with a minibatch size of 128, a momentum factor of 0.9, a weight decay of 0.0005, and Nesterov momentum.
+Its learning rate was determined on the basis of~\bref{eq:experiment:valscore} within the range of $\{10^{-4}, 10^{-5}\}$.
+The training continued for 50 epochs or the value of $\mathrm{valscore}(f_{\theta};2)$ did not increase for ten consecutive epochs.